 Borderline Personality Disorder Treatment: How To Navigate The Disorder

-Borderline personality disorder (BPD) is generally considered to be a mental health disorder that often begins in early adulthood.
+Borderline personality disorder (BPD) is one of several cluster B personality disorders in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+It is generally considered to be a mental health disorder that often begins in early adulthood.
 It can be characterized by an unstable or poorly developed self-image, rapidly changing personal goals, intense but unstable relationships colored with neediness due to real or imagined fear of abandonment and an impaired ability to recognize the needs and feelings of others.

 Many may find that there are several different ways to treat borderline personality disorder, which can involve therapy, medications, hospitalization, or a combination of two or three.